mpadrutt/expectmine/docs/source/modules/steps/mzmine3/index.md

 - (Optional) `spectral_library_files`: Python list of `Path` If spectral library files where included in the batchfile, provide paths to the files used.

+## Data
+This step is processing regular `.mzML` files.
+It requires a batchfile to then process the given data using the recipe given by the batch file.
+After processing, the step outputs a `.mgf` file produced by the regular `Export for SIRIUS` function from MZmine3.
+As all input files are imported simultaneously by MZmine3, the output will be a single `.mgf` file, regardless on how many input files where provided.

 ## Usage